By Lisa O’Rourke

 When Did Dogs Become Domesticated?

-At what point did this happen for dogs?
+At what point did this happen to dogs?
 Primitive man was thinking way more about food and making his life easier when he domesticated animals.
 Companionship could not have been too high on the list of our ancestors’ needs.

 Even in the Victorian era dogs were hard-working.
 Little dogs ran on wheels that turned cooking spits and other dogs herded farm animals.
 Dogs’ evolution from the primal campfire to the fireside pillow is a mark of their genius.